 As far as handles go, wood looks nice but it isn’t the best material for knife handles.
 After repeated washing and drying (causing the wood to swell and shrink), the rivets may eventually work their way loose and shorten the life of your knife.
 The best kitchen knives have handles made of high-impact plastic, such as polypropylene or fiberglass nylon.

 Only buy a knife that fits your hand comfortably and that you’ll be able to grip securely even if your palm sweats.
-If you tape the blade against a cutting board, the knife shouldn’t feel heavy but rather vibrate back in your hand.
+If you tap the blade against a cutting board, the knife shouldn’t feel heavy but rather vibrate back in your hand.
 You want to feel a connection with the knife so you have control over it.

 Blade Material